WallarooLabs/wally/doc/TLAToolbox.md

 Run the model checker by clicking the green play button in the top left of the model tab.
 If you want more detailed output, click (TLC Model Checker->TLC Console) to see the console.

+## Experimenting With Expressions

+One way that might help you understand TLA+ better is to play around with the expression evaluator in the Model Checker.
+Your expressions will be evaluated in the context of the corresponding Specification.

+Open a model and click on the "Model Checking Results" tab.
+Type a TLA+ expression in the Expression field and click the play button.
+TLC will evaluate the expression and print the result in the Value field.
+For example, the result of evaluating the expression {"a"} \cup {"b"} is {"a", "b"}.

 ## Notes on TLA+

 TLA+ is currently on version 2.
 However, the best source on the language, the book Specifying Systems, describes TLA+1.